srsapireddy/OpenLANE_EDA/README.md

 ![FLOW_3](https://github.com/srsapireddy/Images/blob/main/101.PNG?raw=true) </br>

-The library developer is responsible for taking these inputs and developing a library cell that adheres to these inputs.
+The library developer takes these inputs and develops a library cell that adheres to these inputs.
 2. Design steps: circuit design, layout design, and characterization Circuit Design: We should design PMOS and NMOS transistors in such a fashion to meet the library requirements.
 These are mostly based on SPICE simulations.

 ![FLOW_4](https://github.com/srsapireddy/Images/blob/main/102.PNG?raw=true) </br>
 ![FLOW_5](https://github.com/srsapireddy/Images/blob/main/103.PNG?raw=true) </br>

-* Characterization: This is a step to get timing, noise, and power information (power.libs) and circuit functionality.
+* Characterization: This is a step to get timing, noise, power information (power.libs) and circuit functionality.

 * Layout Design:

 ![layout_6](https://github.com/srsapireddy/Images/blob/main/104.PNG?raw=true) </br>

-* First, we need to implement the function and derive the pmos and nmos network graphs.
+* First, we must implement the function and derive the pmos and nmos network graphs.
 * Art of layout – Euler’s path + stick diagram
 * Euler’s path: The path that is traced out only once.

 ![layout_6](https://github.com/srsapireddy/Images/blob/main/105.PNG?raw=true) </br>

-* Based on Euler’s path we need to draw a stick diagram out of it.
+* Based on Euler’s path, we need to draw a stick diagram.

 ![layout_6](https://github.com/srsapireddy/Images/blob/main/106.png?raw=true) </br>

-* Then we convert this stick diagram into a layout that adheres to the DRC rules given by the foundry.
+* Then, we convert this stick diagram into a layout that adheres to the DRC rules given by the foundry.

 ![layout_6](https://github.com/srsapireddy/Images/blob/main/107.png?raw=true) </br>